Rayvhiz/mc-server-runner/README.md

-# Minecraft Forge Server Runner for Linux Server
+# Minecraft Server Runner for Forge servers on Linux

 ## Description
 The script starts, stops and restarts a Minecraft Forge server, if it crashes.
 This script was made to make my friends life easier.